PeijaEn/Pewlett-Hackard-Analysis/README.md

 This was my ERD that I used to visualize the Database and plan future SQL scripts
 ![image](https://github.com/PeijaEn/Pwelett-Hackard-Analysis/blob/main/Pewlett-Hackard-Analysis/Resources/EmployeeDB.png?raw=true)

 After creating my ERD, I began to query my data to create new CSV's containing all the employees ready to retire and their unique titles.
-The following image showcases all the unique job positions with the amount of people ready to retire from their respective position(s) which turned out to be close to ~65% of the workplace!
+The following image showcases all the unique job positions with the amount of people ready to retire from their respective position(s) which turned out to be close to ~65% of the workplace! <br />
 ![image](https://github.com/PeijaEn/Pwelett-Hackard-Analysis/blob/main/Pewlett-Hackard-Analysis/Resources/mod7-3.png?raw=true)